Fibrations of $\infty$-categories: Left final/right-initial fibrations

 is an equivalence.
 In particular, the resulting map between classifying spaces $\sB\Fun_{/\cK'}\bigl([p],\cE'\bigr) \to \sB\Fun_{/\cK}\bigl([p],\cE\bigr)$ is an equivalence.
 Through Lemma~\ref{l.final.B.fib}, we conclude that the canonical functor between $\infty$-categories of sections of relative classifying spaces,

 is an equivalence.
 It follows that the desired square among $\infty$-categories is indeed a pullback.

 \end{proof}

-The next result shows that $\sB^{\sf rel}$ computed \emph{fiberwise} in the present context. \begin{cor} Let $\cE\xra{\pi}\cK$ be a functor between $\infty$-categories that is either left final or right initial.
+The next result shows that $\sB^{\sf rel}$ is computed \emph{fiberwise} in the present context. \begin{cor} Let $\cE\xra{\pi}\cK$ be a functor between $\infty$-categories that is either left-final or right-initial.
 For each point $\ast \xra{\lag x\rag} \cK$, the canonical square

 is a pullback. \end{cor}